demon004/Fakeorreal/README.md

 - Explainable AI: Show *why* a news is fake

 ---
-Made with love by [Your Name] for learning NLP and ML fundamentals.
+Made with love by Ritik for learning NLP and ML fundamentals.